Doctors may prescribe biologics to treat ulcerative colitis. Biologics are medications that companies make from living cells.

 Biologics are medications that attack specific cells and proteins in the immune system that cause inflammatory disease processes.
 For this reason, doctors also refer to treatment with biologics as targeted therapy.

-Usually, a doctor would prescribe biologics to treat adults who have moderate-to-severe UC.
-There are different types of biologics that may fit a person best on the basis of their symptoms.
+Usually, a doctor will prescribe biologics to treat moderate to severe UC in adults.
+There are different types of biologics that may fit a person best depending on their symptoms.
 These include:

 • integrin receptor antagonists